DoraDeng629/Matplotlib-Visualization-with-Python/README.md

 Quick start guide

-This tutorial covers some basic usage patterns and best practices to help you get started with Matplotlib .
+This tutorial covers some basic usage patterns and best practices to help you get started with Matplotlib.

 import matplotlib.pyplot as plt import numpy as np